Skip to Content

 Highlights: Affectionate, Sweet, Playful

-The Chinese Crested is a happy-go-lucky and playful lap dog that originates from the great Middle Kingdom.
+The Chinese Crested is a happy-go-lucky and playful lap dog that originates from the China.
 They’re the perfect mix of fun and affection.
 Kids will love them and their calm attitude will make them perfect for seniors too.

 However, there are two variations of the Chinese Crested: the hairless and the puff (with hair).
 Both of which, are somewhat different in personalities.
-According to Animalso, the Cresties with hair have a reputation for being more independent and stubborn.
+According to Animalso, those with hair have a reputation for being more independent and stubborn.

 Depending on which Chinese Cresteds were tested during the trials could have an effect on the trial results.
 Unfortunately, Coren didn’t specify whether the puff or hairless or a combination were tested during the obedience tests.